Anuj-Dhanuka/shanture-analytics/README.md

-Shanture Sales Analytics Dashboard
+Sales Analytics Dashboard

-A comprehensive MERN stack application for sales data analytics and visualization, built for Shanture's Fresher Hiring Challenge.
+A user-friendly MERN stack application that helps you understand your sales data through beautiful charts and insights.

 Features

-Core Analytics
+What You Can Do
-- Real-time Dashboard: Interactive charts and metrics with live data updates
+- Real-time Dashboard: See your sales data update live as new sales come in
-- Date Range Filtering: Flexible date selection with quick preset options
+- Date Range Filtering: Pick any time period to analyze your sales
-- Revenue Analytics: Total revenue, average order value, and trend analysis
+- Revenue Analytics: Track your total revenue, average order value, and trends
-- Regional Performance: Sales breakdown by geographical regions
+- Regional Performance: See how different areas are performing
-- Category Analysis: Product category performance metrics
+- Category Analysis: Find out which product categories are doing best
-- Top Products & Customers: Ranking tables with detailed insights
+- Top Products & Customers: Discover your best sellers and most valuable customers
-- Payment Method Analytics: Transaction analysis by payment type
+- Payment Method Analytics: Understand how customers prefer to pay

-Technical Features
+Built With
-- MongoDB Aggregation Pipelines: Advanced data processing and analytics
+- MongoDB Aggregation Pipelines: Smart data processing that gives you fast insights
-- Real-time Updates: WebSocket integration for live data streaming
+- Real-time Updates: See new sales appear instantly on your dashboard
-- Responsive Design: Mobile-friendly Material-UI interface
+- Responsive Design: Works great on your phone, tablet, or computer
-- Data Export: Generate and download analytics reports
+- Data Export: Download your analytics reports whenever you need them
-- Performance Optimized: Efficient database queries and caching
+- Performance Optimized: Fast loading and smooth experience

 Tech Stack